superduper-io/superduper/README.md

  ### Why choose SuperDuperDB?

-- 🧹 Avoid duplicate data, pipelines and infrastructure with a single scalable deployment
+- 🧹 Avoid duplicate data, duplicate pipelines and duplicate infrastructure with a single scalable deployment
 - 📅 Deployment automatically kept up-to-date as new data is handled automatically and immediately
-- 🤸 Single developer setup for lightweight use-cases
+- 🤸 Python only: Single developer setup for lightweight use-cases

 ### Who is SuperDuperDB for?